clemsos/writings/_quora/2014-07-29-What-is-your-favorite-hotel-in-Beijing.md

 source: quora
 language: en
 title: |
-    What is your favorite hotel in Beijing? -
+    What is your favorite hotel in Beijing?
-    Quora
 ---

 [Beijing EAST Hotel](http://www.east-beijing.com/en/default.aspx).
 A